 Graduate jobs in renewable energy

-'As international agreements to tackle climate change and CO2 emissions gain momentum, the renewable energy sector is likely to see huge growth in the coming years,' predicts Sophie Bennett, policy manager for employment, skills and training at RenewableUK, the trade association for wind and marine energy.
+'As international efforts to tackle climate change by reducing carbon emissions become ever more important, the renewable energy sector will see huge growth in the coming years,' predicts Alicia Green, a recent graduate who works on issues relating to jobs, skills and training at RenewableUK, the trade association for wind and marine energy.

 'You could work outdoors on land or at sea, in an office or in a laboratory.
-Many roles offer the opportunity to travel and work in unusual places.
-Working in renewables offers the chance to be part of an exciting, diverse, growing industry as well as playing a part in the fight against climate change.'
+Many roles provide opportunities to travel and work in unusual environments across the globe.
+Working in renewables offers the chance to be part of an exciting, growing industry as well as playing a part in the protection of the environment.

 Growth of the renewables industry